 In another matter, Lepisto successfully negotiated sizeable settlements for two motorcycle riders killed in separate accidents, one caused by a drunk driver and the other by a driver who made an unsafe turn.
 In another case, Lepisto obtained a settlement for a young man permanently injured in a fireworks mishap.

 In 2018, he settled a case for $3 million for a mentally disabled woman who was left untreated – including as she lay on the floor for 48 hours — in an Ambler, Pa., community group home run by a large company.
 The woman, 34 years old at the time of the 2012 incident, was later diagnosed with a spinal cord compression that had caused lower paraplegia.
 Her permanent injuries included drop foot, a walking abnormality that has left her wheel-chair bound.

 In 2017, Lepisto was lead counsel at a trial that resulted in an $870,000 jury verdict — including $250,000 in punitive damages — for a central Pennsylvania man who suffered the removal of the wrong testicle during surgery.
 The verdict was the largest in a medical malpractice case in Huntingdon County in at least 25 years.
 (Read about the case)

-Because of his accomplishments, Lepisto has been selected by Pennsylvania Super Lawyers for six consecutive years (2017-2022) as a Rising Star, designating him as among the top 2.5 percent of attorneys in the state who are 40 or younger or practicing 10 years or less.
+Because of his accomplishments, Lepisto has been selected by Pennsylvania Super Lawyers for seven consecutive years, from 2017-2023, as a Rising Star, designating him as among the top 2.5 percent of attorneys in the state who are 40 or younger or practicing 10 years or less.

 In addition to his recent legal victories, Lepisto in late 2015 helped obtain a $1 million settlement for the family of a man who died after a police car crashed into his vehicle in Williamsport, Pa.
 As a condition of the settlement, the city also agreed to make changes in its police pursuit procedures.
 The offending officer was fired.